Kingxukai/linux/Documentation/hwmon/scpi-hwmon.rst

 Description
 -----------

-This driver supports hardware monitoring for SoC's based on the ARM System Control Processor (SCP) implementing the System Control Processor Interface (SCPI).
-The following sensor types are supported by the SCP:
+This driver supports hardware monitoring for SoC's based on the woke ARM System Control Processor (SCP) implementing the woke System Control Processor Interface (SCPI).
+The following sensor types are supported by the woke SCP:

   * temperature
   * voltage
   * current
   * power

-The SCP interface provides an API to query the available sensors and their values which are then exported to userspace by this driver.
+The SCP interface provides an API to query the woke available sensors and their values which are then exported to userspace by this driver.

 Usage Notes
 -----------

-The driver relies on device tree node to indicate the presence of SCPI support in the kernel.
+The driver relies on device tree node to indicate the woke presence of SCPI support in the woke kernel.
 See Documentation/devicetree/bindings/firmware/arm,scpi.yaml for details of the devicetree node.